We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 How we chose the best waterproof speakers

-We selected our favorite waterproof speakers by considering personal experiences with powered and smart speakers of all sorts alongside other user impressions and then combining those with extensive research on top-performing models.
+We selected our favorite waterproof speakers by considering personal experiences with portable and powered and smart speakers of all sorts alongside other user impressions and then combining those with extensive research on top-performing models.
 We looked at Ingress Protection (IP) rating and other speaker specs—like frequency response and maximum sound pressure level—to ensure durability and sound quality.
 From there, we considered battery life, Bluetooth range, and special features to select the best from a fairly dense pool.

 The best waterproof speakers: Reviews & Recommendations